Are Personal Loans Taxable?

-Are Personal Loans Taxable When You Receive Them?
+Are Personal Loans Considered Taxable Income?

 Let’s say you borrow $7,000.
 After repaying $3,000 in principal, you run into trouble and realize you can’t finish paying it off.
 The lender forgives the remaining $4,000 in principal.
 At tax time, you’re expected to report that $4,000 as regular income.

 - Recourse debt: After the lender claims your secured property, the difference between what you owe and the fair market value of the item is considered taxable.
-Using the example above, if you had secured the loan with an item that has a fair market value of $2,000, you can subtract that from the amount you’re taxed on, and you would report $2,000 in taxable income.
+Using the example above, if you had secured the loan with an item that has a fair market value of $2,000, you can subtract that from the amount you’re taxed on ($4,000), and you would report $2,000 in taxable income.

 - Nonrecourse debt: If the secured loan contract is for nonrecourse debt, meaning you’re not personally liable for it, the fact that the lender repossessed the property is considered sufficient payment and you don’t have to report the canceled amount as ordinary income.